-There are a number of ways to look at the value of something, such as intrinsic value (non-monetary importance, emotional attachment or important for example) and fiscal value (monetary importance, how much it’s worth to sell).
+There are a number of ways to look at the value of something.
+Intrinsic value is the non-monetary importance of something, like an emotional attachment.
+The fiscal value is the monetary attachment or how much something is worth if sold.
 When making career choices, people are faced daily with decisions which will affect both their ability to create value and their ability to capture it.

 Creating value involves the creation of something.
 Musicians create value by creating a series of notes that sound appealing when strung together.
 Business people create value by shaping together a product and offering it to customers.
 Emergency service people create value when they help people.
 These are all important things, but none of them guarantee money in return.